Joint Active and Passive Beamforming for Energy-Efficient STARS with Quantization and Element Selection in ISAC Systems: Introduction

 \subsection{Challenges and Contributions}

 However, the practical STARS-ISAC systems introduce several critical challenges that remain unaddressed.
-First, the high dimensionality of the optimization space comprising STARS amplitude and phase-shift leads to a significant increase in computational complexity.
-This complexity is further exacerbated by hardware-induced coupling \cite{co1, co3}.
+First, the high dimensionality of the optimization space comprising STARS amplitude and phase-shift leads to a significant increase in computational complexity in algorithm design.
+This algorithm complexity is further exacerbated by hardware-induced coupling effect \cite{co1, co3}.
 Moreover, most existing studies adopt idealized STARS models assuming continuous and independent control over amplitudes and phase-shifts.
 The STARS implementations are constrained by quantized control of PIN diodes \cite{thz}, coupled circuit structures, and non-negligible circuital power.
 These factors might significantly degrade the theoretical gains of ideal cases.
-To this context, it becomes compellingly essential to develop STARS-ISAC frameworks accounting for the the quantization, coupling and and energy-aware features of STARS.
+Additionally, it is essential to turn off some elements with the worse channel quality to preserve more power for other element to utilize.
+To this context, it becomes compellingly essential to develop STARS-ISAC frameworks accounting for the quantization, coupling and and energy-aware features of STARS.
+The comparison table is provided in Table \ref{comp_tab}.

 Against this background, we propose a STARS-ISAC architecture that supports joint downlink communication and target sensing in a full-space multi-user environment.
 A mixed-integer non-convex optimization problem is formulated to maximize the overall EE.
 To solve this challenging problem, we apply several mathematical transformations and design a structured alternating optimization (AO) algorithm \cite{AO} to iteratively optimize the optimization variables.
 Additionally, we discuss the on-off states and quantization levels of the STARS elements, highlighting the impact of element adjustments on system power consumption.
 Most recent researches of STARS-ISAC system focus on improve the system sum-rate, discuss the trade-off between communication and sensing while meeting communication quality requirements and sensing accuracy.
 Thus, motivated by previous studies, we investigate the joint optimization of the STARS-assisted ISAC system.
 The main contributions of this paper are elaborated as follows. \begin{itemize} \item To support simultaneous communications and sensing functionality in a full-space coverage area, we conceive an architecture of STARS-aided ISAC operating under the ES protocol.
 The STARS partitions the entire space into a transmission (${\rm T}$) region for multi-user downlink communication and a reflection (${\rm R}$) region for sensing the target.
 Three STARS configurations are considered: relaxed STARS and independent as well as coupled T\&R STARS.
 Relaxed STARS is associated with each element having independent amplitude and phase-shift control, whereas only the sum of T\&R amplitudes is limited for independent STARS.
 The coupled STARS inherits independent STARS but with additional coupled phase-shifts owing to its coupled hardware architecture.
 Moreover, quantization effect is considered to align with the hardware implementation.